Visit the search room

 We have rules for all visitors to follow to protect our records.
 You can download these below.

 During your visit

 You should arrive at the main entrance to the City Chambers, where you will be issued with a vistor pass by staff at the reception.
-You will then be escorted down to the archives by a member of staff (When you leave the archives, a member of staff will take you to the 14 Cockburn Street exit).
+You will then be escorted down to the archives by a member of staff.

 When you come into the archives you will be asked to complete a reader registration form.
 The duty archivist will help you find the records you need.

 You can reference records in our search room but you can’t take them away or borrow them.